netcrop/2bwm/README.md

 # Execute 2bwm.verify from a application launcher e.g: [dmenu] [rofi]
 # Test cases will occupy first and second workspaces on your display.
 ```
-You may also optionally using [stimy](https://github.com/netcrop/stimy/tree/master) to generate run-time call-grap has a tool for the source code level whitebox testing.
+You may also optionally using [stimy](https://github.com/netcrop/stimy) to generate run-time call-graph has a tool for the source code level whitebox testing.

 ## Releases:
 **arch** is the latest developing **branch**.